Ram Singh of Sitamau

-HH Raja Sir Ram Singh KCIE was the Rathore Rajput ruler of its (Ratan Singhot) branch of Sitamau State in northern Malwa from the year 1900 until his death in 1967.
+Sir Ram Singh KCIE was the Raja of Sitamau from 1900 until his death in 1967.

-Birth
+Early life, family, and education

-He was born on 2 January 1880, as the second son of Raja Dalel Singh, the ruler of Kachhi Baroda State near Indore.
+He was born on 2 January 1880, as the second son of Dalel Singh, the Thakur of Kachhi Baroda.

-Education

 He was educated at Daly College in Indore, where he remained for nearly seven years.
 When he left the school, he went to Bharatpur.
 There, under the tutelage of Michael O'Dwyer, who was acting as a settlement officer, he learned about land tenures, revenue, and other matters connected with the management of estates.
+He was married three times and had three sons and two daughters.
+He married, firstly, in 1902 to a daughter of the Raja of Chhota Udaipur; secondly, in 1903 to a daughter of the Thakur of Baleri in Bikaner; and thirdly to a granddaughter of the Thakur of Maroli in Udaipur.
+His wives were: Chauhaniji, Rajawatiji and Batianiji, respectively.
+His sons were Raghubir Singh, Govind Singh, and Raghunath Singh.
+His daughters were Chand Kanwar and Kishan Kanwar.

 Succession

 When Shardul Singh died without an heir to succeed him as the Raja of Sitamau on 10 May 1900, the Government of India selected Ram Singh as his successor.
 He was installed on the vacant throne by the political agent in Malwa on 21 November 1900, in the absence of the agent to the governor-general in Central India, who was unable to attend the ceremony.
 As during the reign of his predecessor, the state had encountered a terrible famine, to combat which it had to take a loan of 1,25,000 rupees, and still, the state's condition had not improved.
 The government, in consideration of this, took only 40,600, or half a year's net income, as nazrana and made it payable in four installments.
 They also presented him with a khilat valued at 10,125 rupees at his installation, in the form of a deduction from the nazrana.
 As he was a minor at the time, the administration of the state on his behalf was carried out by the state's dewan, Pandit Balwant Rao Trimbak.
 He was invested with full ruling powers on 28 February 1905.